loadsys/CakePHP-Shell-Scripts/README.md

 1. Checkout a copy of the Loadsys CakePHP-Skeleton, which includes this project as a submodule.
 (This arrangement is useful for the ability to test the scripts  against the CakePHP-Skeleton project itself.)
 2. @TODO What's the actual process from here?
 Edit the submodule?

+When making changes to the composer.json file included in this package, be sure to run `composer diagnose` to run a syntax check on the json file before committing.

+Eventually we should also publish this via packagist.org to make usage easier.

 ## Issues ##